sebhildebrandt/redis-ccp-queue/README.md

   console.log(data);
   done();                                  // call done() when message is handled }

-// add the following lines to your consumer to safely disconnect from Redis process
-  .once('SIGINT', c.shutdown)
-  .once('SIGTERM', c.shutdown);

 ```

 Within your callback, you need to call the done() function, to let the `consumer` know, that the you are finished with the